The MacLean Bottoms public shooting range located 15 miles south of Bismarck is open following a major upgrade effort.

 The program is not intended for buck hunters, but designed to direct hunters with antlerless licenses to specific areas to reduce deer populations.

-The 2013 fall wild turkey lottery has been held and more than 930 licenses remain in seven units.
+The 2014 fall wild turkey lottery has been held and more than 1,000 licenses remain in eight units.
 Unsuccessful applicants who applied online will have a refund issued directly to their credit card.